survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 # Multiple Pages

 Even though webpack is often used for bundling single page applications, it is possible to use it with multiple separate pages as well.
-The idea is similar to the way we generated multiple output files in the *Targets* chapter.
-This time, however, we have to generate separate pages.
+The idea is similar to the way you generated multiple output files in the *Targets* chapter.
+This time, however, you have to generate separate pages.
 That’s achievable through `HtmlWebpackPlugin` and a bit of configuration.

 ## Possible Approaches